t0mpr1c3/DAKexport/README.md

 Also, the stitch codes have been largely documented with the exception of cable stitches.

+One thing that has not been investigated yet is how memo information is encoded.

 ## Input

 For this to be useful it needs to be able to work with various different